Zaurtime/ai_botchat/README.md

 ![ manual mode](./images/manual.png)
 )

-* When the users decide drive them self AI bot respond
+* When the users decide drive themselves AI bot respond and allows them

 ### Stop
 ![ stop](./images/stop.png)
 )

-* When the users want to brake AI bot respond
+* When the users want to brake AI bot respond and stops

 ## Creating the Heroku app